Arsenic trioxide (Trisenox, ATO)

 Before treatment and regularly during the treatment you have a test of your heart called an ECG.

-The side effects associated with arsenic trioxide are listed below.
+We've listed the side effects associated with arsenic trioxide.
 You can use the links to find out more about each side effect.
-Where there is no link, please look in the cancer drug side effects section.
-You can also use the search box at the top of any page.
+Where there is no link, please go to our information about cancer drug side effects or use the search box at the top of the page.

 - How many times you've had the drug before